TTNApeldoorn/sound-sensor/README.md

 ## Electronic components assembly
 The software is based on ESP32 processor wtih Lora RFM95 module.
 Two boards has been tested viz.
 Sparkfun LoRa board and TTGO LoRa board.
 #### Components
-* Sparkfun LoRa Gateway 1-channel ESP32 (used as Sensor), or LilyGO TTGO LoRa32 868MHz ESP32
+* Sparkfun LoRa Gateway 1-channel ESP32 (used as Sensor), or TTGO LoRa32 V1
 * I2S MEMS microphone SPH046 or I2S MEMS microphone NMP441
 * antenna ¼ lambda, e.g a wire of 8.4 cm length or 868MHz Helical Antenna
 * power adapter 5V, 0.5A